istmobiome/web/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "the Isthmus of Panama changed the World..." content = "a spectacular natural experiment" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "the Isthmus of Panama changed the World..." content = "Three million years ago an experiment began" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
-  overlay_color = "#282828"  # An HTML color value.
+  overlay_color = "#0072B280"  # An HTML color value.
+Extra digits to cotrol opacity
   overlay_img = ""  # Image path relative to your `static/img/` folder.
   overlay_filter = 0  # Darken the image.
 Value in range 0-1.